Rig Guide - The Blow Back Rig - How to Tie the Rig, What is the Rig Suited For?

-In modern day carp angling, there is so much different rigs available for different presentations.
+In modern day carp angling, there are so many different rigs available for different presentations.
 You got wafter rigs, bottom bait rigs and pop-up rigs.
 For my wafter and bottom bait fishing, I have been using the Blow Back rig for a good couple of years.
 Here is a quick guide on this rig.

 What Components Do I Need?